 Santiago de Compostela was established as a parish of the Roman Catholic Diocese of Orange on September 1, 1979 by Bishop William Johnson.
 It was named after the Shrine of Saint James of Compostela in Spain.
-The parish buildings are set on six acres of land featuring a church, rectory (1984) and parish center (1997).
-Our church is home to approximately thirty-nine hundred families.
+The parish buildings are set on six acres of land featuring a church, rectory (1984) and parish hall (1997).
+Our church is home of four thousand families.
 The first Galician Granite Pilgrimage Cross in the United States is now located in our parish fountain.
 This granite cross was a GIFT to us from our mother church Santiago de Compostela in Spain.
 Bishop Michael Driscoll blessed this cross on July 25, 1993.
 The three-foot, carved statue of Santiago was placed in its shrine niche on August 1, 1993.

 Our patron saint is Saint James who was son of Zebedee and Salome, brother of Saint John the Apostle, and may have been Jesus' cousin.
 He is actually called Saint James the Greater because he became an Apostle before Saint James the Lesser.
 He was a disciple of Saint John the Baptist and a fisherman by trade.
 James is described as one of the first disciples to join Jesus.
 He left everything when Christ called him to be a fisher of men, on the shores of the River Jordan.

 James was one of the three Apostles, along with Peter and John, privileged to witness three miraculous events:

 • The Healing of Peter's mother-in-law (Matthew 1:29-31),

 • The raising of Jairus' daughter (Mark 5:37-43),